Tada-Project/tada/README.md

 - `pipenv shell`
 - `pipenv run pytest`

-If you want to collect the coverage of the provided test suite, you can run:
+If you want to collect the coverage of the provided test suite, then you can
+run:

 - `pipenv run pytest --cov-config pytest.cov --cov`